-- (b) Employers shall not discharge, demote, or otherwise discriminate against an employee who requests or takes leave under this section.
-Nothing in this section shall require an employer to pay an employee for leave taken under this section. - (c) An employee who is demoted, discharged, or otherwise discriminated against in violation of this section may bring a civil action within one year from the date of the alleged violation against the employer who violates this section and obtain either of the following: - (1) Any wages or benefits lost as a result of the violation; or - (2) An order of reinstatement without loss of position, seniority, wages, or benefits. - The burden of proof shall be upon the employee." - Sec.
-8. This act is effective upon ratification.
+- (b) Employers shall not discharge, demote, or otherwise take an adverse employment action against an employee who requests or takes leave under this section.
+Nothing in this section shall require an employer to pay an employee for leave taken under this section. - (c) An employee who is demoted or discharged or who has had an adverse employment action taken against him or her in violation of this section may bring a civil action within one year from the date of the alleged violation against the employer who violates this section and obtain either of the following: - (1) Any wages or benefits lost as a result of the violation; or - (2) An order of reinstatement without loss of position, seniority, wages, or benefits.

+The burden of proof shall be upon the employee."